lapolis/lapolis.blue/content/posts/HacktoberCTF_(palinka_team).md

 - fluffiie aka [Maider](https://www.linkedin.com/in/mdrurb/)
 - lapolis aka [Nicola](https://www.linkedin.com/in/nicola-pastres/)

-This is a small write-up showing how we solved some of the more interesting challenges.
-We all helped each other on solving each section, however this is where each team member focused more:
+We all helped each other with solving each section, however this is where each team member focused more:
 |User|&nbsp;Category|
 |----|----|
 |lapolis&nbsp;&nbsp;&nbsp;&nbsp;-->|&nbsp;web, SQL, forensics, Linux|